If your friend was drinking too many glasses of Jack and Coke, what would you do? Take away the Coke?

-- Corn that carries a natural resistance to 2,4-D is nothing to fear, but the scaremongering enemies of biotechnology, in their ceaseless campaign of misinformation, have let their anti-scientific political agenda trump the truth.
+A corn plant that carries a natural resistance to 2,4-D is nothing to fear–but the scaremongering enemies of biotechnology, in their ceaseless campaign of misinformation, have let their anti-scientific political agenda trump the truth.
+They’ve decided to defame this innovation by dubbing it “Agent Orange corn.”

 Covering a lie